-Evaluating the impact of improvement efforts requires continuous monitoring of substantive progress, which may involve targeted research.
-For example, in the current stage of work focused on Creating Responsive Governance, the most direct measure of the impact of redistricting on reducing the fragmentation of governance responsibilities would be data indicating changes in the level of system coherence and responsiveness, including increased collaboration among and between districts and charters.
-This may be measured through a survey of school and central office leaders relating to the flow of communication and information within the district and among schools as well as district-wide culture/climate.
-Measures of this type have been used to support reform efforts in districts such as Rochester, New York, and San Diego, California, among others.
+This Evaluating the impact of improvement efforts requires continuous monitoring of substantive progress, which may involve targeted research.
+For example, in the current stage of work focused on Creating Responsive Governance For example, the most direct measure of the impact of redistricting on reducing the fragmentation of governance responsibilities would be data indicating changes in the level of system coherence and responsiveness, including increased collaboration among and between districts and charters.
+This may be measured through a survey of school and central office leaders relating to the flow of communication and information within the district and among schools, and as well as district-wide culture/climate.
+Measures of this type have been used to support reform efforts in districts such as Rochester, New York NY, and San Diego, California CA, among others.
+Other evidence based measures of progress are listed in Table 16.